Education, Connection & Awe: Meaningful Trips With Naya Traveler

 Education, Connection & Awe: A Recipe for Meaningful Travel

-My interviewee this week is Marta Tucci, co-founder of Naya Traveler, a company that specializes in luxury trips underpinned by a strong focus on heritage, tradition and culture.
+If you're craving the good kind of culture shock – the kind that leaves you a little bit wiser, more open, and full of fascinating stories – you need to know about Naya Traveler, a company that specializes in luxury trips underpinned by a strong focus on heritage, tradition, and culture.
 The Naya team will custom design a vacation based on your travel goals, weaving in interactions with people that make the experience more meaningful.

 Esme Benjamin: What makes Naya Traveler special?